nadzinski/nadiawadzinski.github.io/index.md

 * **Observability and Incident Management.** One of my favorite hats to wear is my Site Reliability Engineer hat.
 I'll happily talk your ear off about the virtues of distributed tracing, OpenTelemetry, and structured wide event data.
-I am fascinated by how complex systems fail and I think a good blameless incident postmortem is one of the most useful meetings an engineering team can have.
+I like looking at how complex systems fail and thinking about what we can do to make them more resilient.
+I believe a good blameless incident postmortem is one of the most useful meetings an engineering team can have.

 I view building software as a social process as much as a technical one, and I strive to bring out the best in my teammates, acting as a facilitator